0verbyte/go-gist/README.md

 ## Usage
 Create a [personal API token](https://github.com/settings/tokens) on GitHub.
 Save the generated token to an environment variable on your machine called `GITHUB_API_TOKEN`.

-Once you've cloned this repo, just build it with `go build gogist.go`.
+Once you've cloned this repo, run the Makefile (`make`).
 This will place a binary in the same directory called `gogist`, that you can run.

 ```
 % ./gogist -h
 Usage of ./gogist:
+  -allow-large-files
+    	Override max upload size 50KB
   -dryrun
     	Print files that would have been uploaded
   -upload